Akkatecture/Documentation/content/docs/further_self_study/tips.md

 ## Validate Inputs

-In CQRS that typically means validate your commands.
-Do as much validation as possible, `null` checks, and checks for `default(T)` such things are highly recommended where applicable.
+Validating inputs in CQRS that typically means validate your commands and queries.
+Do as much *static* validation as possible, `null` checks, and checks for `default(T)` such things are highly recommended where applicable.